FreddyE1982/stsmoddergui/futures.md

   that scans the `assets/<mod_id>/localizations` tree, reports cards that only exist in a subset of languages, and exposes a plugin hook so translation workflows can gate builds when required locales are incomplete.
-- [todo] **GraalPy migration playbook integration** – Consolidate the GraalPy compatibility and migration notes under `modules.basemod_wrapper.experimental` into a guided activation flow.
-  Usage: ship an `experimental.graalpy` feature that surfaces the collected compatibility guidance, validates the local GraalPy toolchain, and exposes plugin hooks so external tooling can extend the migration checks before a mod toggles into GraalPy mode.
+- [todo] **GraalPy verification harness** – Extend the GraalPy backend with smoke tests that execute under the GraalPy interpreter and exercise functional interface proxies, package resolution, and runtime_env bootstrap plans to ensure future upgrades of GraalPy do not break the bridge.